shervinea/cheatsheet-translation/it/cs-229-linear-algebra.md

 **39. Linearly dependence ― A set of vectors is said to be linearly dependent if one of the vectors in the set can be defined as a linear combination of the others.**

-&#10230; Linearmente dipendente — Un insieme di vettori è detto linearmente dipendente se uno dei vettori nell'insieme può essere definito come combinazione lineare degli altri.
+&#10230; Linearmente dipendente — Un insieme di vettori è detto linearmente dipendente, se uno dei vettori dell'insieme può essere definito come combinazione lineare degli altri.

 <br>